WHEN YOUR GARAGE FLOOR LOOKS LIKE THIS

 Always order enough material to cover your floor area plus 10% as a safety factor.
-Painting a concrete floor can sometimes be like painting a sheetrock wall, we've all had the experience of putting a coat of paint on a wall only to have it disappear completely into the wall and require a second coat.
-Some floors can be very absorbent so please do not try to order to the exact square footage of your floor.
-You can order an ADD ON HALF KIT that will provide an additional 250-275 sf of coverageto be sure you have enough material.
+Painting a concrete floor can sometimes be like painting a sheetrock wall, we've all had the experience of putting a coat of paint on a wall only to have it disappear completely into the sheetrock and require a second coat.
+Some older floors can be very absorbent so please do not try to order to the exact square footage of your floor.
+You can order an ADD ON HALF KIT that will provide an additional 275-300 sf of coverage to be sure you have enough material or use a primer.
 If you end up not using it just send it back to us for a full refund.
 Also it's a good idea to have a little leftover that you can put into small jars in case of an emergency.

 NOTE: If you are using a primer you can expect about a 20-25% increase in coverage from the epoxy since it is now going over a sealed surface.
 So if you are at or slightly over the size of the full kit you can do a primer as an option rather than ordering the add on half kit.
 A primer is always a good idea since you get an extra layer of high performance epoxy(our primers are better than most other epoxies) and even better adhesion.
 NOTE: When using a primer to extend coverage choose the larger sized primer( 700 SF size) so you have enough to cover the entire floor and the larger sized topcoat(700 SF size) so you have sufficient materiel to cover the larger area.

-You can mix and match full kit and half kits to get to right match for your floor size.
+You can mix and match full kit and half kits or primer to get to right match for your floor size.
 We even have a bulk sized kit which is the equivalent of 4 full sized kits.

-The Armor Chip Floor Epoxy kit contains:Etching solution 2 gallons of part A epoxy & 1 gal part B military grade solids epoxy
+The Armor Chip Floor Epoxy kit contains:2 gallons of part A military grade high build epoxy & 1 gal part B military grade hardener